mrixon95/JavaFX/Javafx_notes.md

 We use databinding.
-The list knows that something had changed and updates accoridngly.
+The list knows that something had changed and updates accordingly.

+Java Developers have written code to handle the changes.

+When it